 The Gluteus Medius

-The gluteus medius is between the glute maximus and minimus and lies in and around the hip area.
+The gluteus medius is between the glute Maximus and minimus and lies in and around the hip area.
 The role of the muscle is to abduct your hip or lift your leg out to the side in either standing or side lying and to keep your pelvis level whenever you take a step.
-Prolonged sitting during the day as well as an unequal weight distribution when standing are two of the most common reasons for this muscle to get weak and imbalanced.
+Prolonged sitting during the day as well as an unequal weight distribution when standing is two of the most common reasons for this muscle to get weak and imbalanced.

 How to Test Your Gluteus Medius Muscle

-You can quickly test to see if you have the makings of a weak glute medius by standing with your feet shoulder width apart and lifting one foot off the ground.
-First take note whether or not your opposite hip drops significantly.
+You can quickly test to see if you have the makings of a weak glute medius by standing with your feet shoulder-width apart and lifting one foot off the ground.
+First, take note whether or not your opposite hip drops significantly.
 If it does, this would indicate a glute weakness on that side.
 You would repeat with the opposite foot as well.
 When you do this you would also want to see if you had to dramatically shift your weight to one side just to lift that foot off the ground.
 If you do, this would indicate that you have an unequal weight distribution when standing and it would be especially troublesome when squatting.